Your very own internal beast, a custom order management system, is ALIVE.

 …but is it causing more harm than good?

 Connecting ERPs and WMSs to storefront tools with custom middleware can create a tech stack that has a mind of its own.
-But the scariest thing may be the sheer number of retailers that have (with good intention) built custom tools to make their technology “function” the way they envision it should, just to realize it’s not feasible for the businesses’ long-term goals.
+But the scariest thing may be the sheer number of retailers that have (with good intention) built custom order management tools to make their technology “function” the way they envision it should, just to realize it’s not feasible for the businesses’ long-term goals.

 Your ecommerce marketing team notices a sharp decline in checkout conversions.
 Once they determine nothing is broken on the website, they realize you’re losing customers to a competitor that offers more convenient payment methods.
 Some of your most loyal customers could become brand advocates for your competitor because they offered one-click payment and have a better overall online shopping experience.
 Now that’s terrifying.